 Here in the Salish Sea, the warmer months signal that it’s whale watching season.
 The water surrounding the Pacific Northwest island where I live is home to several types of whales, including three distinct species of orcas.

 Transient killer whales, also called Bigg’s orcas, eat seals, porpoises, sea lions, and sometimes other whales.
 When we spot a group of two to six orcas from right here on land, we’re usually seeing transients.
 (Ironically, “transient” orcas are the ones most likely to hang around in familiar places.)

 Another type of killer whale, called offshore orcas, stays further out to sea, so we need to be in a commercial-sized boat to see them.
 Offshore orcas travel in groups of twenty or more and prey on sharks.
 (Seriously!)

-But the orcas that are most near and dear to my heart are the critically endangered Southern Resident killer whales.
+But the orcas most dear to my heart are the critically endangered Southern Resident killer whales.

 These orcas are highly relational and live their entire lives in close-knit family units.
 Daughters stay with their mothers for life and share the rearing of their young with their grandmothers, aunts, and sisters.
 They’ve been known to play a midwife role for each other at births.

 They’ve also been observed showing signs of deep emotion.